Avocadrew/Portfolio/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Andrew Chen

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: Professor of Artificial Intelligence
+role: Imaging Intern @Logitech Inc.
 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Stanford University
+  - name: Nat
     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)